jupyterhub/jupyterhub/docs/source/reference/authenticators.md

 When dealing with logging in, there are generally two _separate_ steps:

 authentication
-: identifying who is logged in, and
+: identifying who is trying to log in, and

 authorization
-: deciding whether an authenticated user is logged in
+: deciding whether an authenticated user is allowed to access your JupyterHub

 {meth}`Authenticator.authenticate` is responsible for authenticating users.
 It is perfectly fine in the simplest cases for `Authenticator.authenticate` to be responsible for authentication _and_ authorization,